bduvenhage/bduvenhage.github.io/_posts/2019-04-22-size-of-hash-table.md

 };
 {% endhighlight %}

+It is interesting to note that the number of bucket entry allocations are the same as the number of items in the set.
+This shows that an allocated bucke entry is reused when the hash set is resized.

 ## Summary
 An unordered_set uses more memeory than just storing the items in a list, but it allows constant time checking/retrieval of items.
 A good rule of thumb for the overhead of the container on a 64-bit system would be 8+16 bytes per item.